-The Journey Wilderness Therapy Program is highly successful in treating the following:
+The Journey Wilderness Experience is highly successful in treating the following:

 - Mental Health Issues: ADHD or ADD | Depression | Bipolar Disorder | Generalized Anxiety Disorder| PTSD | Panic Disorder | Conduct Disorder Oppositional Defiant Disorder | Learning Disabilities